foundriesio/docs/source/getting-started/flash-device/index.rst

 1. Get the IP address of your device:

-- Temporarily enable and connect to the UART serial (detailed steps for some platforms can be found in :ref:`ref-boards`) and determine available IP addresses with:
+- Temporarily enable and connect to the UART serial (detailed steps for some platforms can be found in :ref:`ug-flashing`) and determine available IP addresses with:

   * Ethernet: